procore/documentation/api_essentials/tls_reqs.md

 ## Additional Information

 If you need help understanding how the new TLS v1.2 requirement may impact your integration or application, please reach out to our API Support Team at <apisupport@procore.com> for assistance.
-If you want to understand how this change may impact end users of your application, please see [How does the Transport Layer Security v1.2 requirement impact users?](https://support.procore.com/faq/how-does-tls-1-2-impact-users){:target="_blank" rel="noopener"}.
+If you want to understand how this change may impact end users of your application, please see [How does the Transport Layer Security v1.2 requirement impact users?](https://support.procore.com/faq/how-does-tls-1-2-impact-users).